Non-loose torus knots

 \begin{remark} We will see there are always $m(p,q)$ Legendrian $(p,q)$-knots with $\tb=pq$ and $\tor=0$, but when $pq<0$, it turns out that $2\left|\left\lceil q/p\right\rceil\right|$ of those are in $(S^3,\xi_{std})$. \end{remark}

 The algorithm in Section~\ref{thealgorithm} will give a complete classification of non-loose Legendrian and torus knots, but we can easily describe the qualitative features of the classification through mountain ranges.
-In particular, for all but one of the overtwisted contact structures supporting non-loose Legendrian $(p,q)$--torus knots, the mountain range for the non-loose representatives with $\tor=0$ will be as in Figure~\ref{fig-genericXwing}.
-Notice that each mountain range contains an infinite $\textsf{X}$.
-We call the grey shaded regions in the figure \dfn{wings}.
-The number of peaks in the wings will depend on $(p,q)$ and decorated paths in the Farey graph from $\infty$ to $q/p$ and then to $0$, see Section~\ref{thealgorithm}.
+We begin this discussion with some terminology. \begin{definition} We say a mountain range contains an \dfn{infinite $\textsf{X}$ based at $r$} if there are non-loose Legendrian representatives $L^\pm_n$ for all $n\in \Z$ such that